HEDS Surveys – for member institutions and institutions not in HEDS

 The HEDS Alumni Survey is designed to assess the long-term impact of teaching practices and institutional conditions on liberal education learning goals such as critical thinking, information literacy, and problem solving.
 The HEDS Alumni Survey also examines postgraduate employment outcomes, college debt, and college satisfaction.
 The survey is based both on Wabash National Study findings on effective teaching practices and the AAC&U LEAP learning outcomes.
 It connects longitudinally with the HEDS Senior Survey so that institutions can examine both immediate and longer term college outcomes.

-The HEDS Alumni Survey is a 93-question online survey that takes no more than 15 minutes to complete.
-In 2011–12, the survey was administered to nearly 12,000 alumni from 34 liberal arts and research institutions across the United States.
-Although institutions can administer the HEDS Alumni Survey to alumni from any era, our comparison reports focus primarily on alumni five and ten years after graduation.
+From 2011 to 2013, the survey was administered to nearly 16,000 alumni from 43 liberal arts and research institutions across the United States.
+Although institutions can administer the HEDS Alumni Survey to alumni from any era, our comparison reports focus primarily on alumni 1, 5, and 10 years after graduation.

 See survey sample.

-There are two versions of the HEDS Senior Survey: (1) the standard version of the survey has 87 questions and takes about 15 minutes to complete and (2) a longer version of the survey includes an additional 42 questions that provide a fine-grained assessment of students' satisfaction with the quality of their advising, in- and out-of-classroom experiences, campus services and facilities, and campus life.
+There are two versions of the HEDS Senior Survey: (1) the standard version of the survey which takes about 15 minutes to complete and (2) a longer version of the survey that includes additional questions that provide a fine-grained assessment of students' satisfaction with the quality of their advising, in- and out-of-classroom experiences, campus services and facilities, and campus life.

-See detailed information on the HEDS Senior Survey.
+See more detailed information on the HEDS Senior Survey.